 | ?- assert((p(X) :- X)).
 (A) | ?- assert((p(X) :- call(X))).
 (B)

 The procedure for Clause must be dynamic or undefined.
-If it is undefined, it is set to be dynamic.
+If it is undefined, then it is set to be dynamic.

 When an assert takes place, the new clause is immediately seen by any subsequent call to the procedure.
-However, if there is a currently active call of the procedure at the time the clause is asserted, the new clause is not encountered on backtracking by that call.
+However, if there is a currently active call of the procedure at the time the clause is asserted, then the new clause is not encountered on backtracking by that call.
 See ref-mdb-bas for further explanation of what happens when currently running code is modified.